SwingGuy1024/Blog/Bad Uses of Optional.md

         private Foo foo;                     // No longer wrapped in Optional, might be null

         public void setFoo(Foo fooOrNull) {
-            foo = fooOrNull;                 // No need for null checking }
+            foo = fooOrNull;                 // No need to check for null, null value is ok }

         public Optional<Foo> getFooOpt() {